mainsail-crew/docs/docs/crowsnest/configuration/crowsnest-section.md

 ## **no_proxy**

-If set to `true`, forces all streamer to listen on all available network interfaces.
+If set to `true`, this forces all streamers to listen on all available network interfaces.

-Useful if you want to use Crowsnest in 'standalone' mode.
-Not recommended if you used MainsailOS or KIAUH to set up.
+This is useful if you want to use Crowsnest in 'standalone' mode.
+It is not recommended if you used MainsailOS or KIAUH for setup.